Einavg7/QGIS_Plugin/README.md

-# QGIS_Plugin
+# QGIS Plugin - Field Remover

-As part of the Python in GIS course given at IFGI, we created a plugin for removing empty fields in a vector in QGIS.
+As part of the Python in GIS course given at IFGI, we created a plugin for removing empty fields in a vector file in QGIS.
 This repository includes the files to create a field_remover plugin.
 The main code is written in **field_remover.py**.

 ### This plugin was build using: